acts-project/acts/docs/tracking.md

 multiple measurements are located on a stereo pair of strip sensors, there exists an ambiguity on how to combine strips to form space points, which has to be resolved.

+## Seeding

 The next step after space point formation is pattern recognition, which be implemented in various ways.
 Global methods exist which attempt to cluster space points, such as conformal mapping.
 In this approach, the space points are transformed into a feature parameter space that reveals patterns for hits belonging to the same track.
 In the specific example of a Hough transform, a parameter space $\left(\phi, q/p_\mathrm{T}\right)$ is used.
 As a result, each space point is effectively transformed into a line, as a series of combinations of these parameters would lead to the same space point.
 The lines from a set of space points of a single track will intersect in one common area.
 Such an intersection can be used to identify which space points originate from the same track.
 However, this task grows in complexity as detector activity increases and is susceptible to material effects.
+See [](seeding_core) for a description of the seeding implemenation in the core library.

 Another group of approaches is the one of seeding and track following.
 These algorithms differ from the global ones in that they evaluate individual